EE3300/EE5300 Electronics Applications

 Self-assessment of your literature review (EE5300 only):

-Final grade: Based on my achievements in this subject, I believe I should receive the following grade:
+Final grade: Based on my achievements, I believe my portfolio should receive the following grade:

-Explanation: (justify your grade with reference to the requirements in Table 1, the relevant circumstances, your overall achievements across the entire subject and your level of engagement throughout the study period)
+Explanation: (Justify your grade with reference to the requirements in the assessment rubric, the relevant circumstances, your overall achievements across the entire subject and your level of engagement throughout the study period.
+You may find it useful to indicate which level within each row of the rubric that you believe you have met.)